The best competitive experts. All in one place.

-For years in the electric vehicle kingdom, it was no question who reigned supreme.
+For years in the electric vehicle kingdom, Tesla’s competitive advantage was impossible to beat.

-Tesla’s superior technology, futuristic design, and a Person of the Year, Mars-loving-CEO, all combined to solidify its position at the top of the EV hierarchy.
+Tesla’s superior technology, futuristic design, and Mars-loving-CEO, all combined to solidify its position at the top of the EV hierarchy.

 But a closer look under the hood reveals Tesla is no longer the undisputed champion of the electric vehicle world.